-On 26th of June 2016 a seven year old female child presented to Kenyatta National Hospital, with a one month history of right sided headache, progressive right sided hemiparesis and tremor with no history of infection or trauma.
-On examination she was in fair general condition, with central and right cerebellar signs and features of raised intracranial pressure.

-An emergent computerised tomography scan revealed a homogenously hypo-dense mildly ring enhancing lesion in the right brain stem extending to the right CPA and middle cerebellar peduncle measuring 3x3x2centimetres which exerts mass effect displacing and compressing the fourth ventricle to the left
+On 26th of June 2016 a 7yr old female child presented to Kenyatta National hospital, with a one month history of right sided headache, progressive right sided hemiparesis and tremor with no history of infection or trauma.
+On Examination she was in fair general condition, with central and right cerebellar signs and features of raised intracranial pressure.
+An emergent computerized tomography scan revealed a homogenously hypo-dense mildly ring enhancing lesion in the right brain stem extending to the right CPA and middle cerebellar peduncle measuring 3 x 3 x 2 cm which exerts mass effect displacing and compressing the 4th ventricle to the left (Figure 1A).

-Figure 1 Ct scan of brain T1 MRI images
+Figure 1A CT Scan of brain TI MRI images